SiloMEV/sei-chain/readme.md

 # Sei with MEV by MEVVY!
+Step 2!

 ![Banner!](assets/SeiLogo.png)